CA-CST-SII/Software-Standards/Java_Standards.md

 	    doMoreThing();
 	}
 </pre>
-*The enclosed statements should be indented one more level than the compound statement.
+* The enclosed statements should be indented one more level than the compound statement.
-*The opening brace should be at the end of the line that begins the compound statement; the closing brace should begin a line and be indented to the beginning of the compound statement.
+* The opening brace should be at the end of the line that begins the compound statement; the closing brace should begin a line and be indented to the beginning of the compound statement.
-*Braces are used around all statements, even single statements, when they are part of a control structure, such as an if-else or for statement.
+* Braces are used around all statements, even single statements, when they are part of a control structure, such as an if-else or for statement.
 This makes it easier to add statements without accidentally introducing bugs due to forgetting to add braces.

-===Return Statement===
+###Return Statement###
 A return statement with a value should not use parentheses unless it is an expression that requires parentheses or the parentheses provide clarity.
 Example:
 <pre>
 return;